iptq/deductive-failures-hsf/450_cats.md

 ![cats3.png](files/cats3.png)

 A bunch of PDFs and images.
 Let's try the PDFs first.
-A quick Google search on `extract resources from pdf linux` returned
+I did a quick Google search on `extract resources from pdf linux`, and found that Ubuntu has tools preinstalled for extracting things out of PDFs :D.

 ## Flag